 Prudential has a diverse international mix of businesses with a significant proportion of its profit generated outside the UK.
-In preparing the Group's consolidated accounts, results of overseas operations are converted at rates of exchange based on the average of the year-to-date, whilst shareholders' funds are converted at period-end rates of exchange.
+In preparing the Group's consolidated accounts, results of overseas operations are converted at rates of exchange based on the average of the year to date, whilst shareholders' funds are converted at period-end rates of exchange.

-Changes in exchange rates from year-to-year have an impact on the Group's results when these are converted into pounds sterling for reporting purposes.
+Changes in exchange rates from year to year have an impact on the Group's results when these are converted into pounds sterling for reporting purposes.
 In some cases, these exchange rate fluctuations can mask underlying business performance.
-For example, growth in the US total achieved profits basis operating profit was 95 per cent at reported exchange rates (RER), compared to 101 per cent at constant exchange rates (CER).
+For example, growth in the US total achieved profit basis operating profit was 95 per cent at reported exchange rates (RER), compared to 101 per cent at CER.